SPE-Systemhaus/blockly-sql-app/ReadMe.md

 If you want to build the Blockly library by yourself you need following, too:
 * Python [https://www.python.org/]

 By using Bower all requirements will be fetched that are required for production and development.
-You only have to do the following steps:
+You only have to do the following steps, initially:
 1. `git clone http://git ...` Cloning repository
 2. `npm install` -> Getting all Grunt dependencies
 3. `bower update` -> Getting all Bower dependencies

+For developing you can use the following commands:
-4. `grunt withJison` -> Building Parser
+* `grunt parser` -> Generates the Parser from the Grammar located in "src/parser/SQLGrammar.jison"
-5. `grunt` -> Building SQL Workspace as single file
+* `grunt debug` -> Building SQL Workspace for debugging without concating the needed modules from the common folder
+* `grunt` or `grunt release` -> Create a release version with concating all

 For building Blockly by yourself you have todo two things:
 * rename the folder "../common/modules/google-closure-library" to "../common/modules/closure-library"